2020 Accredited Online Computer Engineering Degrees

-Online certificate degrees in computer engineering and related disciplines are available at the undergraduate and graduate level and can be pursued at colleges and universities.
+Online certificates in computer engineering and related disciplines are available at the undergraduate and graduate level and can be pursued at colleges and universities.
 This level of online program is typically made up of 18 semester hours of computer science and engineering systems study, but credit amount and length of time to completion will vary depending on the program.
 Required courses may include software development, introduction to theory of computing, data structures, microcontrollers, logic design, digital signal processing, and design of digital systems.

 Admission requirements include high school transcripts or a GED for undergraduate certificates, and an undergraduate degree for graduate certificates.
 Some online graduate certificate programs will require additional application materials, such as letters of reference.
 Depending on the type of online certificate that is earned, the job opportunities available upon graduation will vary.
 For instance, an individual who earns an online undergraduate certificate may be equipped to go on to work as an entry-level computer support specialist.

 The Importance of an Accredited Online Computer Engineering Degree

 Programmatic accreditation is another type of accreditation that students should keep in mind when selecting an online degree program.
 The Accreditation Board for Engineering and Technology (ABET) is the main accrediting body for computer engineering degrees at the associate, bachelor's, and master's level.
 They require engineering programs meet certain standards and cover certain material in order to ensure that graduates will have the skill-set necessary to work as engineers.
 Some employers may prefer to hire employees who have a degree from an ABET-accredited program.
 There are also online master's degree programs that require applicants to have an undergraduate degree from a program accredited by ABET.

 Careers in Computer Engineering